ClementGre/Awalnet/README.md

 ❌ Implement a chat option, in addition to sending moves, players can exchange messages to chat (both inside and outside a game).

-❌ Allow a player to write a bio, say 10 ASCII lines to introduce themselves.
+✅ Allow a player to write a bio, say 10 ASCII lines to introduce themselves.
 The server should be able to display the bio of a given username.

 ❌ Add a private mode, a player can limit the list of spectators to a list of friends.
 Implement this feature.

-❌ dd the ability to save played games so they can be reviewed later.
+❌ Add the ability to save played games so they can be reviewed later.

 ❌ Free to your imagination, player rankings (Wikipedia article on Elo rating), tournament organization, adapting it to another game, etc.